-How long can you keep water in a metal bottle
+How long can you store water in metal bottles?

-How long can you keep tap water in the fridge
+How long can you store tap water in the fridge?

 My recommendation is to clean these bottles once a week if possible, to avoid any outside contaminants and bacterial growth.

-How long does bottled water last after opened
+How long does bottled water last after being opened?

 Yes, the garage is an excellent place to store bottled water as garages’ are usually cooler than the rest of the house.
 In addition to this storing your water bottles in your garage also protects the bottles from the sun’s harmful UV rays which could speed up the deterioration of the plastic bottle.
 Just keep in mind that during wintertime if your garage is not heated the plastic water bottles can freeze.

 You should avoid this by all means as freezing your water bottle and then letting the water melt will cause some water contamination from the plastic.
 In addition, if you are heating your garage make sure that your water bottles are as far from the heater as possible, prolonged exposure to heat will increase the deterioration of the plastic bottle and increase the water’s PH value.
 This means the plastic bottle will start to deteriorate eventually and as the acidity of the water in the bottle is increased due to the higher temperature you might have some bottles leak.

 Best types of bottled water